-The unfunded actuarial accrued liability increased by \$1.3 million since the prior year's valuation to \$37.7 million.
+The unfunded actuarial accrued liability increased by \$1.0 million since the prior year's valuation to \$38.7 million.
+The single largest source of this increase is due to a 0.25% reduction in the assumed rate of return to 7.25% followed by the recognition of investment losses that occurred in prior years.
+A portion of the increase in the unfunded actuarial accrued liability was offset by the State's contributions to the System.
 Below is a chart with the historical actuarial value of assets and actuarial accrued liability for SCNG.

-There is \$3.4 million in deferred investment losses as of the valuation date.
-Absent favorable investment experience, those losses will be reflected in the actuarial value of assets over the next several years.
+There is \$1.8 million in deferred investment losses as of the valuation date (i.e. the difference between the actuarial value of assets and the market value of assets as of July 1, 2017).
+Absent favorable investment experience, those losses will be reflected in the actuarial value of assets over the next three years.
 However, due to the Board's funding policy to finance the unfunded actuarial accrued liability over a closed funding period, we expect the unfunded actuarial liability for the System and the funded ratio to steadily improve in future years.

-The recommended employer contribution increased by \$0.306 million dollars to \$4.814 million for the fiscal year ending June 30, 2017.
-Absent legislative changes or significantly favorable investment experience, we expect the contribution requirement to gradually increase over the next four years as existing deferred investment losses become recognized in the actuarial value of assets.
+The recommended employer contribution increased by \$0.476 million dollars to \$5.290 million for the fiscal year ending June 30, 2018.
+Absent legislative changes or significantly favorable investment experience, we expect the contribution requirement to gradually increase over the next three years as existing deferred investment losses become recognized in the actuarial value of assets.